One of the two things in life that’s guaranteed.

 As former Reserve Bank Governor, Bernie Fraser says “Taxation is the cost of living in a civilised society.”
 I guess I’d rather reside and pay tax in Australia, than receive my income tax free and live in a lawless country.

 Each year the tax office signals occupations it is going to focus on for compliance.
-This financial year they are targeting work-related travel expenses, particularly those that involve carrying of bulky tools, Laundry and clothing expenses, and home office, internet, telephone and conference costs.
-If you fit into one of these categories I hope you have done your tax returns over the last five years honestly, as you have a higher chance than average of being audited.
+This financial year they are targeting unsubstantiated or higher than expected deductions related to cars, travel, clothing, mobile phones and internet use, as well as rental properties and people not declaring all their income.
+If you tick any of those boxes I hope you have done your tax returns over the last five years honestly, as you have a higher chance than average of being audited.
 If you haven’t actually done your tax returns over the last five years, ignoring them won’t make them go away.
 Unfortunately it’s one of those things you’ve just got to do.
 That is, of course if you are required to lodge a tax return in the first place, as not everyone is.
 Visit do I need to lodge a tax return to find out if you can avoid yourself the hassle.
 If you do have to lodge, punching your figures into the ATO’s Tax Calculator will give you an idea of how much you will have to pay or the size of your refund.

 If you expect a refund the money should appear automatically in your bank account within about 10 days of submitting your tax return (assuming the ATO doesn’t ask for further evidence of a claim).
 The Tax Office will never send you an email with details of your refund and asking you to punch in your personal info into a website.
 There are a bunch of refund scams out there, and while a couple are fairly obvious, some look pretty convincing